MozillaReality/unity-webxr-export/docs/troubleshooting-faq.md

 ## How does it work?

-The package works by using a [custom WebGL template](https://docs.unity3d.com/Manual/webgl-templates.html) and Unity's [message passing](https://docs.unity3d.com/Manual/webgl-interactingwithbrowserscripting.html) to send the necessary headset and controller values from the WebVR API into Unity, the values are then applied to cameras and controllers before being then rendered.
-The rendered frames are then submitted to the headset using WebVR API.
+The package works by using a [custom WebGL template](https://docs.unity3d.com/Manual/webgl-templates.html) and Unity's [message passing](https://docs.unity3d.com/Manual/webgl-interactingwithbrowserscripting.html) to send the necessary headset and controller values from the WebXR API into Unity, the values are then applied to cameras and controllers before being then rendered.
+The rendered frames are then submitted to the headset using WebXR API.

 ## Why wouldn't I just create a native app?